 instant pot beef ragu with pappardelle

 I’ve generally refrained from posting recipes that deal solely with a specific tool or gadget because in my opinion cooking should be inclusive for everyone, not just folks with all the toys.
-That being said, my husband got me an instant pot last christmas and I love that thing.
-I’ve never been a huge fan of slow cookers but pressure cookers, rice steamers, among its other functions?
-Yes please!
+That being said, my husband got me an instant pot last christmas and I love it so much that I had to make this instant pot beef ragu.
+I’ve never been a huge fan of slow cookers but the instant pot is basically a pressure cooker, slow cookies, steamer, etc. in one!
 This isn’t a sponsored post, I just really love my instant pot and I feel like so many people have one now that why not throw out a couple recipes?
 If you don’t have an instant pot, you can still make this recipe!
 Just follow the notes below the recipe to adapt for good old fashioned oven braising.

 Oh, and what’s that dollop of white on the pasta?
 FREAKING MASCARPONE.
 I had it once at a little italian restaurant in San Diego on my bolognese and now I always put it on my pasta.
 If you haven’t done this, be prepared to change your life.
 Mascarpone is rich and creamy and just adds a little coolness and balance to an acidic and fatty sauce.
 And of course it’s topped with copious amounts of freshly grated parmesan, like all pasta should be.
 Buon appetito!